SEO, WordPress, and the Search Engines

 IS WORDPRESS GOOD FOR SEO?

 Now that you know what WordPress is, I’ll discuss whether WordPress makes it easier to carry out SEO.
 With technological advancement, anything is possible.
 But when programming reliability is the goal, SEO flexibility is often sacrificed.
 In other words, when hard-core programmers are given the job of building websites, there is no doubt that they will meet all the programming goals.
 However, their job is done there and they care very less about the SEO goals.
-WordPress, on the other hand, is not only SEO-friendly but also makes SEO execution a lot easier than other platforms.
+WordPress, on the other hand, is not only SEO-friendly, but also makes SEO execution a lot easier than other platforms.

 WordPress naturally handles, not all, but most of the SEO efforts for you.
 It has a system that generates compact and fast-loading code that search engines love.
 Because of its numerous downloads worldwide, it is familiar among search engines, which aids in search spidering.
 WordPress is a speedy platform where you can build bigger, better sites in no time with the help of pre-built themes and plugins.
 It also automatically builds descriptive URL strings with the help of permalinks which further benefits SEO.